-The jury as a Temporary Parliament is not simply a dialogue between experts, in order to select an exemplary socially engaged art project, but also a moment for sharing knowledge and collective learning.
-In the process of assessing the winning project, the jury will also offer an opportunity to deepen the debate around artistic engagement in the public domain.
+The jury session on December 2, live streamed at the Visible website and open to interaction through social media was not simply a dialogue between experts, in order to select an exemplary socially engaged art project, but also a moment for sharing knowledge and collective learning.
+In the process of assessing the winning project the jury will also offer an opportunity to deepen the debate around artistic engagement in the public domain.